HANNAH RAILA, PH.D.

 Morgan Yates

-Morgan is a fourth-year psychology major interested in an array of research topics pertaining to emotion, cognition, and psychopathology.
+Morgan graduated from UC Santa Cruz in 2023 and is interested in an array of research topics pertaining to emotion, cognition, and psychopathology.
 She is particularly passionate about exploring the therapeutic benefits of human-animal interaction.
-Morgan is excited to begin researching this niche topic in her undergraduate studies and plans to continue this research into graduate school.
 Outside of academics she loves volunteering at her local animal shelter, painting, and spending time outdoors with her dog Dr. Snooze Wagner.
+See the paper she published with the lab here.

 Annabel Bouwer